hutchiexar/capstone_latest_backup/RENDER_DEPLOYMENT.md

    - Returns dummy data for API calls
    - Prevents app crashes from missing dependency

+3. **handle_xlsxwriter.py**: Utility that provides fallback for Excel export functionality
+   - Creates CSV files instead of Excel when xlsxwriter is not available
+   - Implements compatible API to minimize code changes
+   - Logs warnings and provides helpful user feedback

-3. **Patching mechanism**: During build, critical imports in views.py are patched to use our handlers
+4. **Patching mechanism**: During build, critical imports are patched to use our handlers:
+   - `views.py`: Patched for idanalyzer import
+   - `adjudication_history_views.py`: Patched for xlsxwriter import

 These robust changes ensure successful deployment even with dependency issues, allowing the application to run with limited functionality rather than crashing completely.